riyatyag-6/Cyberpal/README.md

 ## Deployment
 - Clone the project
-- Open terminal and follow the bellow command
+- Open terminal and follow the below command
 ```
   cd 'path to cloned project'
 ```